nautes-labs/website/src/en/guide/user-guide/deploy-an-application.md

 After the deployment is successful, you will be able to access the UI of the sample application by using a browser to access `http://devops-sample.$cluster-ip.nip.io:$traefik-httpnodeport`.

-> Replace the $cluster-ip variable with the public IP of the cluster hosting the runtime environment.
+> Replace the $cluster-ip variable with the public IP of the runtime cluster.
 >
-> Replace the $traefik-httpnodeport variable with the traefik port of the cluster hosting the runtime environment.
+> Replace the $traefik-httpnodeport variable with the traefik port of the runtime cluster.
 For more information, refer to `spec.traefik.httpNodePort` in the property template in the [Register Physical Cluster](#register-physical-cluster) or [Register Virtual Cluster](#register-virtual-cluster) section, for example, `30080`.

 Through the ArgoCD console, you will be able to view the deployment results of the application and manage resources related to authorized products only.

 Access the ArgoCD console installed on the runtime cluster by using a browser to access `https://$argocdHost:$traefik-httpsNodePort`.
 Click `LOG IN VIA DEX` for unified authentication.
 If you haven't logged into GitLab in the current browser session, you'll need to enter your GitLab account and password to log in.
 After logging in successfully, the page will automatically redirect to the ArgoCD console.

-> Replace the $argocdHost variable with the argocdHost address of the cluster hosting the runtime environment.
+> Replace the $argocdHost variable with the argocdHost address of the runtime cluster.
 For more information, refer to `spec.argocdHost` in the property template in the [Register Physical Cluster](#register-physical-cluster) or [Register Virtual Cluster](#register-virtual-cluster) section, for example, `argocd.vcluster-aliyun-0412.8.217.50.114.nip.io`.
 >
-> Replace the $traefik-httpsNodePort variable with the traefik port of the cluster hosting the runtime environment.
+> Replace the $traefik-httpsNodePort variable with the traefik port of the runtime cluster.
 For more information, refer to `spec.traefik.httpsNodePort` in the property template in the [Register Physical Cluster](#register-physical-cluster) or [Register Virtual Cluster](#register-virtual-cluster) section, for example, `30443`.

 The ArgoCD console lists ArgoCD applications related to products authorized for you, and you will be able to view and manage related resources.
 By clicking on an ArgoCD application card, you can see the resource manifest, YAML, events, logs, and perform actions such as synchronize, restart, and delete.
 By clicking on "Settings" in the left menu bar of the ArgoCD console, you can also view ArgoCD projects related to authorized products.